Rithvikns/Machine_Learning/Reinforcement_Learning/Soft Actor-Critic/Implementation_readme.md

+# Explanation of the code
-The Python program in the implementation.
+The Python program in the implementation for the soft actor critic explanation is provided here.

-1. Importing Libraries
+# Importing Libraries
 The script starts by importing necessary libraries such as gym, torch, numpy, and matplotlib.

 stable_baselines3 is used to implement the Soft Actor-Critic (SAC) algorithm.